ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap_inventory.rst

 * ``t`` - The time the password was set encoded as a FILETIME in base16

 .. note::
-    While not necessary, it is recommended to use the ``from_json`` filter as shown in the example above when getting the value from ``this``.
-This ensure the code works if Jinja2 native types is enabled or not.
+    It is recommended to use the ``from_json`` filter (as shown in the example above) on the ``this`` value to ensure consistent behavior in the presence or absence of Jinja2 native type support.

 Getting an encrypted Windows LAPS value requires the ``dpapi-ng`` Python library to be installed.
 See :ref:`the LDAP connection requirements <ansible_collections.microsoft.ad.docsite.guide_ldap_connection.requirements>` for more information on this optional package and how to debug whether it's installed or not.

 .. note::
     Using Windows LAPS encrypted password is currently an experimental feature.

-Once the ``dpapi-ng`` package is installed, the LAPS password value can be decrypted as long as the connection user is authorized to decrypt the value.
-The following can be used to set the username and password:
+With the ``dpapi-ng`` package installed, an authorized LDAP user can decrypt and assign the LAPS-managed username and password to the target host connection as follows:

 .. code-block:: yaml